The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Methodology: D4000 estimators

 where $R_{\rm i}(\lambda)$ is the response function for the filter $i$.
 In the numerator, $R_{\rm i}(\lambda)$ it is integrated only over the limits of the D4000 band of interest (as defined in \cref{tab:D4000_wavelengths}), redshifted to the observed frame (hence the redshift of the object, $z$).
 In the denominator, however, the total area of $R_{\rm i}(\lambda)$ is computed.
 Thus, this $r_{\rm i}$ factor can be interpreted as the fraction of the NB that is inside the wavelength range of the D4000 band.

-Regarding the $\Delta \lambda_{\rm i}$ factor in \cref{eq:D4000_definition}, it must be a term with wavelength units to make the broadest NBs weight more in the calculation of the D4000 bands.
+Regarding the $\Delta \lambda_{\rm i}$ factor in \cref{eq:PAUS_estimator}, it must be a term with wavelength units to make the broader NBs weight more in the calculation of the D4000 bands.
 The definition we have chosen is simply

 If the response functions $R_{\rm i}(\lambda)$ were ideal top-hat functions with a maximum value of 1, intuitively $\Delta \lambda_{\rm i}$ would be the width of the top-hat, and the product $\Delta \lambda_{\rm i}F_{\rm \nu\, i}$ would simply correspond to the area of the flux integrated by the NB $i$.
 Consequently, \cref{eq:PAUS_estimator} in this ideal case could be interpreted as a Riemann sum weighted by $r_{\rm i}^2 \sigma_{\rm i}^{-2}$.
 Hence, \cref{eq:PAUS_estimator} is the generalisation of a weighted Riemann sum to any set of photometric bands with response functions $R_{\rm i}(\lambda)$.